-When Stiles comes home and sees that Derek is in his room, Derek shoves him up against the door and tries to threaten him into keeping quiet instead of having his dad arrest him, but Stiles isn’t one to take threats from anybody.
-So Stiles cockily points out that if Derek wants sanctuary and protection from the on-going manhunt in the city, then he’s going to play by Stiles’ rules.
+When Stiles comes home and sees that Derek is in his room, Derek shoves him up against the door and tries to threaten him into keeping quiet instead of having his dad arrest him.
+Stiles isn’t one to take threats from anybody, though.
+He cockily points out that if Derek wants sanctuary and protection from the on-going manhunt in the city, then he’s going to play by Stiles’ rules.

 And what follows Stiles’ sentiment is a moment of silence between the two, where they just stand there….staring at each other’s lips…..